node-inspector-mcp vs zstd — Trust Score Comparison

 When to Choose Each Tool

-Choose node-newrelic if you need:
+Choose node-inspector-mcp if you need:

 • Higher overall trust score — more reliable for production use

-Choose simple-zstd if you need:
+Choose zstd if you need:

 • Consider if it better fits your specific use case